Our Final Message to You

 Project Description

-Following the Tubbs Fire, the City of Santa Rosa, in coordination with the Federal Emergency Management Agency (FEMA), began a debris removal operation to remove hazardous burned material from the Coffey Park and Fountaingrove neighborhoods.
+Following the Tubbs Fire, the City of Santa Rosa, in coordination with the Federal Emergency Management Agency (FEMA), undertook a debris removal operation to remove hazardous burned material from the Coffey Park and Fountaingrove neighborhoods.
 This operation resulted in thousands of large-scale truck trips on residential roads not designed to accommodate such heavy loading.
 These roads experienced significant damage as a direct result of the required debris removal operations, causing premature pavement degradation on many of the residential streets within these neighborhoods.
-The Coffey Park and Fountaingrove Neighborhood Roads Disaster Recovery project will rehabilitate 33 miles of residential City streets damaged as a result of the debris removal operation.
+The Coffey Park and Fountaingrove Neighborhood Roads Disaster Recovery project rehabilitated 33 miles of residential City streets damaged as a result of the debris removal operation.

 Project Benefits

-Pavement surfaces with localized damage will receive isolated repairs followed by the application of the slurry seal treatment to protect and extend the service life of the roadway, consistent with International Slurry Surfacing Association guidelines.
-More severely damaged pavement will receive mill-and-fill asphalt replacement, where the top layer of pavement will be milled and removed then filled in with new hot-mix asphalt.
+Pavement surfaces with localized damage received isolated repairs followed by the application of the slurry seal treatment to protect and extend the service life of the roadway, consistent with International Slurry Surfacing Association guidelines.
+More severely damaged pavement received mill-and-fill asphalt replacement, where the top layer of pavement was milled and removed, then filled in with new hot-mix asphalt.
+Concrete curb ramps were replaced in compliance with the Americans with Disabilities Act requirements.

 Overall Schedule/Hours of Construction